The smallest singular value of a shifted $d$-regular random square matrix: Introduction

-{\bf Acknowledgement.} The second and third named authors would like to thank University of Alberta for excellent working conditions in January--August 2016, when a significant part of this work has been done.
-P.Y. was supported by grant ANR-16-CE40-0024-01.
+{\bf Acknowledgement.} We are grateful to an anonymous referee for careful reading the first draft of the manuscript and many valuable suggestions, which helped us to improve presentation.
+The second and the third named authors would like to thank University of Alberta for excellent working conditions in January--August 2016, when a significant part of this work was done.